-The diaphragm typically forms during the first eight weeks of pregnancy.
-In CDH patients, the size of the hole in the diaphragm will determine how much a baby’s lungs, heart, and other internal organs will be affected.
+The development of the diaphragm typically occurs during the first eight weeks of pregnancy.
+In CDH cases, the size of the hole or defect in the diaphragm varies, and it determines the extent to which the baby’s lungs, heart, and other internal organs may be affected.

-Approximately 40% of CDH cases are associated with other birth defects, most commonly of the heart.
-These are often difficult to diagnose and confirm until after the baby is born.
-A diagnosis of CDH also typically occurs alongside various degrees of lung hypoplasia and pulmonary hypertension (high blood pressure in the lungs).
+Around 40% of CDH cases are associated with other birth defects, most commonly involving the heart.
+These co-existing conditions can be challenging to diagnose until after the baby is born.
+Additionally, CDH patients may experience lung hypoplasia (underdeveloped lungs) and pulmonary hypertension (high blood pressure in the lungs).

-There are two different types of CDH: left-sided and right-sided (Bochdalek), and bi-lateral (Morgagni).
-Left-sided CDH is by far the most common, and may affect the small and large bowel, stomach, spleen, and liver.
-Right-sided hernias typically only affect the large bowel and/or liver.
-Bi-lateral CDH affects both sides of the diaphragm and is quite uncommon (2%).
+CDH can be categorized into three types: left-sided, right-sided (Bochdalek), and bi-lateral (Morgagni).
+Left-sided CDH is the most common form and may involve the small and large bowel, stomach, spleen, and liver.
+Right-sided hernias typically affect the large bowel and/or liver.
+Bi-lateral CDH is rare and affects both sides of the diaphragm.